JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 The physical implications and interpretations are extensively discussed in @sec:2_4_2d_state_interpretation for a 2D SSM.
 As the line of argument is analogous here for the 1D case, we will only briefly discuss the parameters.

 The coefficient matrix $B$ can be seen as the weights for a sum-composition of $u_t$.
 Consequently, we can interpret the magnitude of the coefficients as importance weight.
 Apparently the last value of $B$ is the largest (@eq:2.2_parameter_estimates), which corresponds to $Phi_(t,I)$ being weighted as the most important predictor.
-Via the second coefficientin $B$, the importance of $Phi_(t,s)$ is weighted the lowest.
+Via the second coefficient in $B$, the importance of $Phi_(t,s)$ is weighted the lowest.
 Most likely, because from @fig:2.4_correlation_heatmap we can see that those two $Phi_t$ have a high correlation and thus share a lot of informational value for the model.
 Since one of these is already weighted high, there is no need to weigh the other one highly as well.
 $T_(t,a)$ outdoor temperature is given about half as much importance as $Phi_(t,I)$ load.